obed300/Hello-world4/README.md

 # Hello-world4

-> In this project repository was set to master all of the tools and best practices that I learnt about(Documenting repo in a professional way,Git & GitHub & GitHub Flow and Linters) in previous steps.
+> In this project, repository was set to master all of the tools and best practices that I learnt about(Documenting repo in a professional way,Git & GitHub & GitHub Flow and Linters) in previous steps.

 ## Built With